How much time do we spend thinking about the words we use?

 Complexity breeds mistrust

 The 2020 Edelman Trust Barometer indicates that trust is declining across many industries.
 Insurance and financial services are examples of this trend.
 At the same time, customer expectations have also never been higher.
-In the Age of the Consumer, your customer won’t think twice about jumping ship.
+In the Age of the Consumer, your customer won’t think twice about jumping ship if readability isn’t front of mind.
 So use clear, jargon-free copy in your content.
 It sounds so simple, and it is.
-It’s no silver bullet, but it will help to ensure your customers feel loyal and stay engaged.
+It’s no silver bullet, but it will help to ensure your customers stay loyal and engaged.
 What a difference a word makes.